wk642/knowledge-bounty/README.md

 ## :dart: OBJECTIVES

 Welcome to 🌪️Tornado🌪️ the gamified blog.
+(Work in progress)

 **History** of why this app is called Tornado.
 At the time of planning for this app, I was up in the middle of the night, where one screen I was staring at the maps watching this tornado get closer and closer to us, and making sure that kiddo and I would get into shelter at the right time until we are in the clear.
 Which lead me into expanding my planning from a simple blog app, into a gamified blog app.
 Speaking to a mentor about my planning process, she suggested I should call this app Tornado, so in honor of that tornado, here we are!
 Welcome to Torando.